 Think of it this way.
-Two stores, exact same size in a shopping center.
-Yet one is a jewelry store and the other, a news agency.
-The landlord knows that the jewelry store can afford more than the news agency so it knows it can charge more.
-Both owners have same size, but the news agency pays less at least for the moment.
-If the landlord could fill the entire shopping centre with stores like jewelry stores, it would.
-The value of the store — the one next to the jewelry store, is the valuable one.
+Two stores, exact same size in a shopping centre.
+Yet one is a jewellery store and the other, a news agency.
+The landlord knows that the jewellery store can afford more than the news agency so it knows it can charge more.
+Both owners have the same size, but the news agency pays less at least for the moment.
+If the landlord could fill the entire shopping centre with stores like jewellery stores, it would.
+The value of the store — the one next to the jewellery store, is the valuable one.

-And that is what happens in suburbs.
-For example, if the banks discover that in a particular suburb the average family (news agency) only uses 30% of a single income to pay for their home mortgage, where an average family can afford to pay 50% of their combined income to pay for a mortgage (jewelry store), then clearly families in this suburb can still pay more.
-To increase the mortgage payments for all home owners in this suburb (like the landlord getting all jewelry stores) the banks can’t just increase the interest rates for this suburb and not for others; so what do they do?
+And that is what happens in the suburbs.
+For example, if the banks discover that in a particular suburb the average family (news agency) only uses 30% of a single income to pay for their home mortgage, where an average family can afford to pay 50% of their combined income to pay for a mortgage (jewellery store), then clearly families in this suburb can still pay more.
+To increase the mortgage payments for all homeowners in this suburb (like the landlord getting all jewellery stores) the banks can’t just increase the interest rates for this suburb and not for others; so what do they do?